-9. Entrants retain all rights to their entries, except in the case of the winners to whom publishing contract will be offereds (as referred to in terms 7 and 8 above).
+9. Entrants retain all rights to their entries, except in the case of the winners to whom publishing contracts will be offered (as referred to in terms 7 and 8 above).
 The winners will retain the copyright to the works and shall exclusively license worldwide publishing rights of the entry to Chicken House Publishing Limited on completion of the publishing contract.

 10. Selection Criteria

 All valid entries received before the closing date will be read by a Chicken House editorially managed team of experienced freelance readers who will select a longlist of approximately 20 entries based on the judging criteria set out in Clauses 7 and 8.
-The longlisted entrants’ names and the titles of their longlisted works will be published in May 2019 on the Chicken House Website www.chickenhousebooks.com.
-Each of the longlisted entrants will be notified and will receive a reader’s report giving editorial advice if they do not reach the shortlist – those who do reach the shortlist will receive a summary of judges’ comments on their submission..
+The longlisted entrants’ names and the titles of their longlisted works will be published around August 2020 on the Chicken House Website www.chickenhousebooks.com.
+Each of the longlisted entrants will be notified and will receive a reader’s report giving editorial advice if they do not reach the shortlist – those who do reach the shortlist will receive a summary of judges’ comments on their submission.
 The final shortlist of approximately five entries will be selected by Barry Cunningham (Publisher & MD of Chicken House) based on the judging criteria set out in Clause 7.
-The shortlist will be announced online by Chicken House and The Times in June 2019.
-The judges will choose a winner from this shortlist, to be announced in August 2019.
+The shortlist will be announced online by Chicken House and The Times around September 2020.
+The judges will choose a winner from this shortlist, to be announced around November 2020.
 The shortlisted entrants shall be notified in writing.
-If any such entrant decides to withdraw from the competition at this stage he/she shall notify Chicken House in writing.
+If any such entrant decides to withdraw from the competition at the shortlisting stage he/she shall notify Chicken House in writing.
 Subject to the foregoing provisions of this term all shortlisted entries will then be read by the judges and a winner selected based on the judging criteria in Clause 7.
 Notwithstanding the foregoing, and for the avoidance of doubt, there will be at least one independent judge involved in all the judging processes, including the Chairman’s Prize.

 11. The winners agree to an interview which may be published by TNL in any of their publications including, but not limited to, The Times or The Sunday Times, and/or their digital publications and either of their Websites.